klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 In this tutorial, we are using [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) to polish the texture, but any other 2D image editing software can be used.

-In Photoshop, we use the Stamp tool to clone parts of the texture to the problematic areas, such as hands and feet.
+In Photoshop, we use the "Stamp tool" to clone parts of the texture to the problematic areas, such as hands and feet.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning_Photoshop_01.png" style="align:left; width: 60%; height: 60%; border: 15px solid;